All Episodes

 We found a way to keep our patrol strength consistent and keep people safe while saving a lot of money, reducing overtime costs, figuring out things that the NYPD should not do anymore that could be better done by civilians.

-A federal court rule that you and Governor Cuomo violated the Constitution by restricting religious services during the lockdown of the pandemic.
+A federal court ruled that you and Governor Cuomo violated the Constitution by restricting religious services during the lockdown of the pandemic.

-Well, let's let's just go over all of everything that that is being said in this whole thing here.
+Well, let's just go over all of everything that is being said in this whole thing here.

-You know, Comrade de Blasio banning religious gatherings, but not the protest.
+You know, Comrade de Blasio banning religious gatherings, but not the protests.

 You know, that's comparing apples to oranges and oranges.

-You know, the New York Post I have in front of me.
+You know, the New York Post, I have it in front of me, the thanks that they get.

-The thanks that they get politicians attack MYPD slash slash their budget after decades of crime reduction.
+Politicians attack NYPD slash their budget after decades of crime reduction.

-You know, Ethan and Ethan and I were talking about this today.
+You know, Ethan and I were talking about this today.

-And um, you know, as people don't talk to me about it, you talk to Ethan.
+So you don't talk to me about it.

-Well, you know, sometimes you're busy and you don't want to hear my uh dissertations and my you know response on the news.
+Well, you know, sometimes you're busy and you don't want to hear my dissertations and my response on the news.

-So I save it for the air so you can, you know, react, you know, and everybody can hear your immediate reaction.
+So I save it for the air so you can react and everybody can hear your immediate reaction.

 You should actually thank me for that.